Matt1nAHat/Phys449/Assignment 3/README.md

 The model architecture consists of a VAE with convolutional units in the encoder.
 The model is trained using a loss function that combines a reconstruction loss and a KL-divergence loss, and an Adam optimizer.

-The loss at each epoch is recorded and a plot of the training loss over time is generated and saved to a file (unless verbose mode is set to false).
+The loss at each epoch is recorded and a plot of the training loss over time is generated and saved to a file.

 The trained model parameters are saved.